Welcome to the Pure Nootropics Knowledge Base!

 Combining L-theanine with a morning cup of coffee is considered one of the best nootropics for beginners who are interested in focus and attention.
 Numerous studies show the combined positive effects of caffeine and L-theanine, which are more profound than either of the two alone!

 Derived from the nutrient thiamine (vitamin B1), sulbutiamine is a well-absorbed supplement that more easily crosses the blood-brain barrier.
 Japanese scientists in the early 20th century tried to develop synthetic options to consume more thiamine because deficiency was so common.
-Finally, in 1936 sulbutiamine was discovered and has been used as a drug ever since.
+Finally, in 1936 sulbutiamine was discovered and has been used due to its ability to pass the blood brain barrier.

 It wasn’t until recently when the brain enhancing effects of sulbutiamine became more apparent.
 It is a treatment for fatigue (both mental and physical) and there is evidence it supports brain function through neuroprotection, improves memory retention, and has a positive effect on mental energy.

 Researchers during the Soviet Union were hard at work developing treatments to improve brain function and one of their results was phenibut.
-This derivative of GABA (a chemical in your brain) easily crosses the blood-brain barrier and helps to treat anxiety, PTSD, as well as depression and a variety of other stress-related disorders.
+This derivative of GABA (a chemical in your brain) easily crosses the blood-brain barrier and may be beneficial for stress-relief and improving mood.

-According to a study in 2013, it is a powerful stress-reducing drug, but needs to be cycled in order to prevent dependence.
+According to a study in 2013, it is a powerful stress-reducing substance, but needs to be cycled in order to prevent dependence.

-One of the most popular smart drugs on the market is within the family called “Modafinil”.
+One of the most popular cognitive enhancers on the market is within the family called “Modafinil”.
 Many people avoid buying Modafinil because it is a scheduled substance in the United States, but one alternative is Adrafinil.
-This is a prodrug for Modafinil that improves wakefulness and concentration in order to complete certain tasks.
-Users of Adrafinil fin that it has slightly different cognitive effects than Modafinil even though it is supposed to be converted into that drug in the body.
+Adrafinil is metabolized in the liver into Modafinil and improves wakefulness and concentration in order to complete certain tasks.
+Users of Adrafinil fin that it has slightly different cognitive effects than Modafinil even though it is supposed to be converted into Modafinil in the body.

 In addition to being a wakefulness agent, Adrafinil has been noted as a tool for improving concentration, focus, and alertness beyond that of caffeine.
 Best of all, it is unscheduled in the United States so no shady online buys from a pharmacy you might not be able to trust!